lmu-cmsi3520-fall2022/assignments/netflix-prize-graph-example/README.md

 In Node4j, instantiating ad hoc nodes and edges involves the Cypher [CREATE](https://neo4j.com/developer/cypher/updating/#_inserting_data_with_cypher) statement.
 If you create nodes or edges with new labels, that’s equivalent to defining a new type of node or relationship (since the label acts very much like a “type”).
 Deleting a “type” is pretty much deleting all nodes or edges with a given label, via Cypher’s [DELETE](https://neo4j.com/developer/cypher/updating/#cypher-delete) statement.

 ## Mass Co-node-sumption
 Using [CREATE](https://neo4j.com/developer/cypher/updating/#_inserting_data_with_cypher) is a lot like using `INSERT` in SQL: it adds data one at a time.
 However, as we’ve seen in other systems, one-at-a-time isn’t the most efficient way to add data.
 Neo4j has the ability to import nodes and edges from comma-separated value (CSV) files; for smaller files, a [LOAD CSV](https://neo4j.com/docs/cypher-manual/4.1/clauses/load-csv/) statement is available.
-For something the size of our Netflix Prize data, we want something beefier—and this is available via [_neo4j-admin import_](https://neo4j.com/docs/operations-manual/current/tools/import/) on the command line.
+For something the size of our Netflix Prize data, we want something beefier—and this is available via [_neo4j-admin database import full_](https://neo4j.com/docs/operations-manual/current/tools/import/) on the command line.

-The _neo4j-admin import_ command handles the Netflix Prize data with aplomb, but this capacity comes with a major condition: it can only do this on a _new, unused_ database.
+The _neo4j-admin database import full_ command handles the Netflix Prize data with aplomb, but this capacity comes with a major condition: it can only do this on a _new, unused_ database.
 Thus, try to get comfortable with putting up or clearing out Neo4j setups first before giving this a shot.

 Assuming a level of comfort with setting up and configuring Neo4j (see the [setup guide](http://dondi.lmu.build/share/db/neo4j-setup-day.pdf) for specifics), importing the Netflix Prize data involves the following steps:

 1. Set up a fresh “layout” and configuration file for Neo4j
-2. Start the server to let it initialize the file structure
-3. _Don’t connect or login_—stop the server once startup is complete
-4. Run the _neo4j-admin import_ command while the server is stopped
+2. Run the _neo4j-admin database import full_ command before running the server for the first time

-In order for _neo4j-admin import_ to do its work, it needs to be told how to interpret the CSV files that it is given.
+In order for _neo4j-admin database import full_ to do its work, it needs to be told how to interpret the CSV files that it is given.
 The key things to extract here are nodes and edges (relationships)—for our case study, that means we have to tell Neo4j how `:Movie` nodes, `:Viewer` nodes, and `:RATED` edges are derived from our dataset.

 This interpretation is provided by supplying custom _header files_ which state how each column of each CSV should be interpreted.
 An example is given [in Neo4j’s Data Import developer guide](https://neo4j.com/developer/guide-import-csv/#batch-importer) and this repository provides headers for the Netflix Prize data.
 [Full documentation for header files](https://neo4j.com/docs/operations-manual/current/tools/import/file-header-format/#import-tool-header-format) is also available.

 ### :Movie Nodes
-The _movie_titles.csv_ file pretty much corresponds to our planned :Movie nodes, but the file needs one tweak before _neo4j-admin import_ can consume it properly: titles with commas in them need to be delimited properly!
+The _movie_titles.csv_ file pretty much corresponds to our planned :Movie nodes, but the file needs one tweak before _neo4j-admin database import full_ can consume it properly: titles with commas in them need to be delimited properly!
 The [_preprocess_movies.py_](./preprocess_movies.py) file will do that for us.
-The file that _it_ produces will be the one that we’ll feed to _neo4j-admin import_:
+The file that _it_ produces will be the one that we’ll feed to _neo4j-admin database import full_:

     python3 preprocess_movies.py > movies.csv